 Since attending UC Davis in 2004, I have been conducting scientific research on primarily birds.
 My specialization is in raptor biology, where I have worked with many enigmatic neotropical species that have had never been studied until my research, including: the Solitary Eagle, Hook-billed Kite, Stygian Owl, and the Ornate Hawk-Eagle.
 I have published numerous peer-reviewed papers related to bird ecology and have presented at various scientific conferences in the United States and internationally.
 Along with my research background I have taught fourteen different courses in Environmental Science over the past eight years at De Anza College.
+In 2018, I was started a position as a Wildlife Biologist for the City of Mountain View.
 My experiences as a biologist and teacher have been rewarding and given me important skill sets, but to enhance my career in this field my next step is to pursue a graduate program.

 I am particularly interested in bird ecology, specifically movement patterns, human interactions, and symbiotic interactions, as it relates to wildlife conservation while utilizing new technologies in wildlife science such as Geographic Information Systems and radio-telemetry.
 I am currently in a Graduate Program at San Jose State University where my research is on the raptor migration in Belize, which fills a void of knowledge of the Nearctic-Neotropical raptor migration system while shedding light on new migratory species, including the recently discovered migration of the Hook-billed Kite.